Beyond the Curb–Hazardous Materials Disposal

 Medications

 Don't rush to flush!
-Medications should never be flushed down toilets or washed down sinks.
-The cities of Gonzales, Greenfield and Soledad have safe, anonymous, and secure medication disposal kiosks for the disposal of prescription and non-prescription medications.
-Anyone in the Salinas Valley can dispose of prescription and non-prescription medications in these kiosks and they will be destroyed safely and legally.
+You should never flush prescription or non-prescription medications down toilets or dump them down sinks.
+The cities of Gonzales, Greenfield, and Soledad have safe and secure medication disposal kiosks for the discrete disposal of prescription and non-prescription medications.
+Anyone in the Salinas Valley can dispose of prescription and non-prescription medications in these kiosks, and they will be destroyed safely and legally.

 City of Gonzales Police Department